Love Has Won

-Love Has Won (LHW), also known as the Galactic Federation of Light, is an American new religious movement which was led by Amy Carlson until her death in 2021.
-Carlson was referred to within the group as "Mother God", who described herself as, among other things, the creator of the universe, with the movement combining New Age spirituality, ideas from Abrahamic religions, conspiracy theories and popular culture more broadly.
+Love Has Won (LHW), also known as the Galactic Federation of Light, is an American new religious movement that was led by Amy Carlson until her death in 2021.
+Carlson was referred to within the group as "Mother God", who described herself as, among other things, the creator of the universe, with the movement combining New Age spirituality, ideas from Abrahamic religions, conspiracy theories, and popular culture more broadly.
 The group has been described as a cult by many, including ex-members and media outlets.
 The group had between twelve and twenty full-time members who lived with Carlson at the time of her death.
-Following Carlson's death, the group split into a number of successor groups, including 5D Full Disclosure and Joy Rains.
+Following Carlson's death, the group split into several successor groups, including 5D Full Disclosure and Joy Rains.

 In late 2007, Carlson left her third husband, her children, and her job as a manager at McDonald's, and ceased contact with most members of her family, joining up with Amerith WhiteEagle (Robert Saltsgaver) in Colorado.
 The group was originally known under the name "Galactic Federation of Light".
 The group posted their first videos to YouTube in 2009.
 The group proclaimed that Carlson was a divine, 19-billion-year-old being who had birthed all creation.
 Carlson claimed she had been reincarnated 534 times, including the use of her previous identities as Jesus, Cleopatra, Joan of Arc, and Marilyn Monroe.

 Origins

 According to her family, Carlson (born November 30, 1975) grew up in Dallas, Texas, and was a "straight A student".
 Her mother, in the HBO documentary Love Has Won, clarifies that she was a good student who earned As and Bs.
 In Carlson's early adult life, however, she began to talk increasingly about "outlandish concepts" such as starships.

-Sometime between 2000 and 2007, Carlson developed an interest in New Age philosophy, and became a regular poster on the forums of the website Lightworkers.org.
+Sometime between 2000 and 2007, Carlson developed an interest in New Age philosophy and became a regular poster on the Lightworkers.org website's forums.
 On the forum, she met Amerith WhiteEagle (Robert Saltsgaver), who convinced Carlson that she was divine, and Carlson began to claim to experience paranormal phenomena.

 In late 2007, Carlson left her third husband, her children, and her job as a manager at McDonald's, and ceased contact with most members of her family, joining up with WhiteEagle in Colorado.
 The group was originally known under the name "Galactic Federation of Light".
 The group posted their first videos to YouTube in 2009.